MoMido1/Computational_Intellegence_2022/lab2_setCovering+ea/README.md

 ## ( μ + λ) - ES Algorithm
 - we select the best μ offspring out of `μ + λ `individuals
+- using Tournament selection technique to sort first our nodes to select the best μ parents.
+- in our approach we used the maximum selective pressure by doing such thing we can guarantee the best results possible
+- to know the best parents here we use the state with the most new numbers and less old discovered numbers
 - adjusting the values of `μ` and `λ` will guarantee a controll of the parents and the offspring
 - `μ` and `λ` are population dependent so we will use the population as a reference like : `0.2 * N`